 The savage Africans have arrived to Spanish television.
-Supposedly progressive Spanish TV channel, Cuatro–close to the Socialist government- -last year unfurled one of the most racist products ever seen: ‘Perdidos en la tribu’ or translated ‘Lost in the tribe,’ a reality show in which three Spanish families live for a while with “three primitive tribes unaware of Western civilization: the Himba, the Mentawai and the Bushman”.
-The prize: 200.000 dollars if they integrate in the amoral wilderness of the uncivilized blacks and stay for, at least, 30 days with them.
+Supposedly progressive Spanish TV channel, Cuatro — it is close to the ruling Socialist government — last year unfurled one of the most racist products ever seen: “Perdidos en la tribu,” translated “Lost in the tribe,” a reality show in which three Spanish families live for a while with “… three primitive tribes unaware of Western civilization: the Himba, the Mentawai and the Bushman.”
+The prize: about US$200,000 if they integrate in the amoral wilderness of the uncivilized blacks and stay for, at least, 30 days with them.
 Painful.

-And that is not all, some Spanish NGO’s have denounced that the conditions of life are faked and the villagers were disguised and paid some 200 dollars that then were spent in alcohol.
+And that is not all, some Spanish NGO’s have denounced that the conditions of life are faked and the villagers were disguised and paid some $200 that then were spent in alcohol.